yz/EFQueriedResultsController/README.md

 EFQueriedResultsController
 ==========================

 Modeled after the NSFetchedResultsController, the EFQueriedResultsController works with the Parse.com platform to simplify managing the state of a list view (UITableView).
+It is more flexible than Parse’s PFQueryTableViewController in that it allows objects to be inserted, updated, deleted, or even filtered on the fly.

+** Note, inserting, deleting, or updating objects in the EFQueriedResultsController will not automatically push these changes to Parse.
+The EFQueriedResultsController provides completion blocks which can be used to call Parse after the controller changes have finished.

 ```objective-c
 // Update your view controller to implement EFQueriedResultsControllerDelegate.h